-Our whole-school curriculum is planned around broad learning themes.
-Some of these themes are Science based.
-Where this is not the case, Science is planned as a standalone unit; though cross-curricular links are made if they are appropriate.
+Our whole-school curriculum has three broad learning themes running through them.
+Some of these themes- in particular our Climate Change Awareness theme - are heavily Science based.
+Where this is not the case, Science is planned as a standalone unit; though other cross-curricular links are made if they are appropriate.